Aaron Judge Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the third-best in the league.
+- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks fourth in the league.

-- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.37).
+- The Twins have a 3.26 team ERA that ranks third among all league pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs surrendered (24 total, one per game).

-- Gray (2-0 with a .82 ERA and 26 strikeouts in 22 2/3 innings pitched) gets the start for the Twins, his fifth of the season.
+- Ryan gets the start for the Twins, his fifth of the season.
+He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Sunday -- the righty threw 2/3 innings against the Washington Nationals while surrendering hits.
+- In his most recent appearance -- in relief on Monday -- the right-hander threw 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.